 Burridge Woods is a 22 ha broadleaf woodland situated on a steep hillside above the River Barle near Dulverton in Somerset.
 It is owned by Exmoor National Park Authority and is made up of largely sessile oak (Querecus petraea) trees, as well as some ash (Fraxinus excelsior) and beech (Fagus sylvatica).
-The understorey is comprised of hazel (Corylus avellana) and holly (Ilex aquifolium).
+The understorey comprises hazel (Corylus avellana) and holly (Ilex aquifolium).
 Most of the woodland forms part of a Site of Special Scientific Interest (SSSI), designated for its important wildlife including rare lichens which thrive in the clean, moist air, as well as woodland bird species such as pied flycatchers.
 Along with several other sites including the Tarr Steps Woodlands, Burridge Woods makes up part of Exmoor National Park Authority's Barle Valley Woodland sites.

 Much of the woodland was once managed for oak coppice but it is believed that the oak coppice was replaced with a superior stock of sessile oak trees when the woodland was part of the Pixton Estate in the 1880s and these oak trees are now reaching maturity.
 However, the southern end of the woodland used to be open fields, but since the 1950s it has slowly been colonised by pioneer tree species such as ash and hazel and is now continuous woodland.
 An old beech hedge boundary still runs through the wood marking the northern edge of the former open fields.